StorjOld/upstream/README.md

 Command line tool for uploading and downloading files from Metadisk.

-## Raw Functions
+## Transfer Functions
-These are the raw functions that are used to upload and download raw data to/from a node.
+These are the transfer functions that are used to upload and download raw data to/from a node.
 These should be called by the application or other functions rather than being used directly.
 They don't encrypt the data, or account for file size limits.

 ### Upload Usage
 File is uploaded via a POST request to the [Metadisk](http://metadisk.org) node via its [web-core](https://github.com/Storj/web-core#api-documentation) API.
 There is currently a node running [here](https://github.com/Storj/web-core#api-documentation).